 If you purchase flowers, it’s important to inspect them too.
 Also, pay special attention to birds nesting nearby or inside your roof space, and regularly review the items you store in cupboards or your loft.

 The use of insect monitors can also be useful.
-It will detect their presence early and raise the alarm that you should call a pest control expert.
+They will detect the presence of pests early and raise the alarm that you should call a pest control expert.

 Getting rid of carpet beetles without pesticides

 If you notice a particular area is affected, you need to investigate and clean it thoroughly.
-If you then identify the source of the infestation, you need to remove it immediately.
+Once you’ve identified the source of the infestation, you need to remove it immediately.
 You should then vacuum the entire area and dispose of the bag afterwards.
 A steam cleaner will also be useful here.

-It’s important to look beyond this particular area you identified and repeat the operation, paying special attention to rugs, upholstery, closets and dark places.
-It’s unlikely that carpet beetles will be confined to one small area of your carpet.
+It’s important to look beyond this particular area and clean the rest of the room, paying special attention to rugs, upholstery, closets and dark places.
+Carpet beetles won’t be confined to just one small area of your carpet.

 How much does carpet beetle treatment cost?